Gabriel0598/Portal-de-Dados-Abertos-Receita-Federal-do-Brasil/README.md

 # Open Data Portal - Brazilian Federal Revenue Service

 The Brazilian Federal Revenue Service provides some open data about existing companies in Brazil.
 This data is public domain and freely accessible, but it may be up to 3 months out of date.
 Tables will be ingested from an endpoint and subsequently processed to generate aggregated data.
+You could find this data in: [Dados Abertos CNPJ - Receita Federal](https://arquivos.receitafederal.gov.br/dados/cnpj/dados_abertos_cnpj/)

 Based on the presented requirements, below is a general definition regarding the architecture and development solution.